siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 014 Impedance as Refraction Angle.md

 The point of this chapter is not that the standard constants have already been fully derived from that picture.
-The point is that what appears in standard language as impedance can be read here as refraction angle.
+The point is that what appears in standard language as impedance can be read here as refraction angle and as the resistance of a unitary flow to straight passage through a loaded region.
 If that reading is right, the observed two-aspect split is evidence that the flow we call vacuum is already inside a larger energetic geometry.